 Include any historical events that might have a bearing on the story.
 If a country where a story takes place goes to war, that will color the mood and the conversations of the characters, even if the war does not touch them directly.

 The more detailed your timeline, the better.
-The timeline will help your ghostwriter follow the path of story and catch all the details.
+The timeline will help your ghostwriter follow the path of your story and catch all the details.
 Most importantly, the writer won’t be confused.
 Keep in mind that if the writer lacks clarity on any point, the reader will most likely also be confused.

 When sending documents, such as chapter notes or character descriptions, send each one separately in a separate email with a clear subject line with the title of the document.
 The timeline should, whenever possible, include the titles of those documents.